PLANTING AND CULTURAL REQUIREMENT

 Planting and cultural requirements for EDIBLE NUT PINES, OTHER NUT TREES, MINOR FRUITS, RARE, & UNUSUAL TREES & SHRUBS, are precise, but with a a little patience they can be established and maintained quite easily.
 Our secret is the development of a special inoculate (mycorrhizal fungi) which enables the trees feeder roots to absorb nutrients from the soil and the trees are able to grow faster, more immune to diseases, and produce at an early age.
 This inoculant is composed of natural organic materials.

 Our inoculant consists of natural ingredients which promotes Mycorrhizal colonization.
 High rates of ammonium nitrogen and phosphorous retards the growth of this fungi.
 We do not recommend addition of any type of fertilizer mixed with the ground at planting time.
 Use two applications of a water soluble solution of 10-10-10 three weeks apart up to July 15 in the first year.
-Commencing the second year and following years use natural fertilizer, well decayed manure, seaweed sprayed on several times, or others.
-If not readily available use 2 cups of a commercial granular fertilizer 15-15-15, two applications beginning mid-March and June.
+Commencing the second year and following years use natural fertilizer, well decayed manure is satisfactory..
 Adjust amount accordingly as trees mature.
-Whether using natural or granular fertilizer keep at least 8 inches from the base of the tree.
-With our inoculant you will find that you can reduce applications of fertilizer because of threads called hyphae in the soil.
+Whether using natural fertilizer keep at least 8 inches from the base of the tree.
+With our inoculant they form threads called hyphae in the soil.
 They absorb minerals and makes them available to the tree.
 In return, the trees provides the fungi with a place to live and supplies them with sugars and amino acids.
 One can observe whether the tree is healthy and putting on at least 3 inches and upward of new growth each year.
 Do not apply fertilizer after the second week of July, as the trees may not harden properly for winter.

 Edible Nut Pines

 Our pine trees are ready to plant as soon as they arrive or are picked up from the Nursery.
 As soon as the bare rooted trees arrive, the container should be opened immediately and the packing material (shredded newspaper) should be checked to make sure it has not dried out.
 If the packing material is dry, then add some water to it.
-The trees may be kept in the shipping container for a day or so in a shaded cool location.
-We recommend that the trees be planted as soon as the package is opened to ther permanent location; if it is not possible to plant the trees as soon as possible, then they should be removed from the container and "heeled in" the ground until ready to plant in their permanent location.
+The trees may be kept in the shipping container for a few days or so in a shaded cool location.
+We recommend that the trees be planted within a few days after checking for the dampness of the shredded newspaper to ther permanent location.
+If it is not possible to plant the trees within a few days, then they should be removed from the container and "heeled in" the ground until ready to plant in their permanent location.
 We recommend that a plan be made and the holes dug before the trees arrive.
 It is suggested that the holes be 1 foot deep and 1 foot across.